even4void/aliquote/content/post/playing-with-twitter.md

 sort(table(unlist(my.tags)), decr=TRUE)
 ```

-To get the number of records I have,
+To get the number of records I have:

 ```r
 me <- getUser("@chlalanne")